The Cost of Secure Restaking vs. Proof-of-Stake: Results

 We can secure any service $s\in S\setminus S_L$ by adding stakes $\pi_s$ for to all its neighbors in $V\setminus V_L$, that is, by adding $d_{V\setminus V_L}(s)\pi_s$ extra stakes.
 By the construction of the set $S_L$ we know that $d_{V\setminus V_L}(s)$ is upper bounded by $\sqrt{n}$ for any $s\in S\setminus S_L$.
 We can, at the same time, utilize the remaining stakes in $V\setminus V_L$, by using a construction of type $(0,..,0,\pi_s+\sigma_v,..0)$ for $v\in V\setminus V_L$.
 The last step is possible, because for each validator in $V\setminus V_L$, there must be at least one service in $S\setminus S_L$ it secures.
 The total extra stake is upper bounded by $\sqrt{n}T(\pi_{S\setminus S_L})\leq \sqrt{n}T(\sigma)$, where $T(\pi_{S\setminus S_L})$ denotes the sum $\sum_{s\in S\setminus S_L}\pi_s$.
 By summing up two values of extra stakes used to secure $S_L$ and $S\setminus S_L$ sets, and also utilizing all stakes in $V$, we get a required bound of the Theorem claim. \end{proof}

 Note that in the proofs of Proposition~\ref{simple_upper_bounds} and Theorem~\ref{non_trivial_upper_bound}, we did not use any property of $\alpha$ values.
-Both upper bounds use combinatorial features of the underlying restaking graph $G$.
+Both upper bounds use combinatorial features of the underlying restaking graph $G$ and hold for any values of security parameters $\alpha$.
 Next, we show an upper bound that is a function of the security parameters $\alpha_s$.
-The upper bound is interesting in practical cases, since the security parameters of most protocols are usually from the set of fractions $\{\frac{1}{4}, \frac{1}{3},\frac{1}{2}\}$.
-These values come from Byzantine fault-tolerant mechanisms, used to achieve consensus on the state of the chain.
 We show the following upper bound on $RS(G)$: